TabzWachuka/css-methods/README.md

 # css-methods
 This is my second project.
-This project will consist of a main index page.
-The assingnment is meant to demonstrate use of different css methods; inline, internal and external css methods
+This project will consist of and index html page and css and subfolders.
+The assignment is meant to demonstrate;
+1. The use of different css methods; inline, internal and external css methods;
+2. The use of ID and Classes.